It's up to Gov. Martin O'Malley, Maryland's top Democrat, to choose the next Republican senator from the Upper Eastern Shore.

 The governor could get a third bite of the apple if the fractious Shore county parties tie again when they try to fill the seat of the delegate O'Malley chooses.

-O'Malley did not have a choice when it came to the Senate's other vacancy.
+O'Malley will not have a choice when it comes to the Senate's other vacancy.
 Montgomery County Democrats chose Del.
 Brian J. Feldman to fill the seat of Sen. Robert J. Garagiola, who resigned.
-O'Malley announced the appontment Thursday.
+Unless something unusual occurs, the governor is constitutionally bound to honor that selection.